Continuing my series on advanced performance troubleshooting – see these two posts for the scripts I'll be using and an introduction to the series:

 One such place where a thread will sleep but not explicitly yield is when backing off after a spinlock collision waiting to see if it can get access to the spinlock.
 A spinlock is a very lightweight synchronization mechanism deep inside SQL Server that protects access to a data structure (not database data itself).
 See the end of the second blog post above for more of an explanation on spinlocks.

-When a thread voluntarily yields, it does not go onto the waiting tasks list – as it's not waiting for anything - but instead goes to the bottom of the RUNNABLE queue.
+When a thread voluntarily yields, it does not go onto the waiting tasks list – as it’s not waiting for anything – but instead goes to the bottom of the Runnable Queue for that scheduler.
 SOS_SCHEDULER_YIELD waits by themselves are not cause for concern unless they are the majority of waits on the system, and performance is suffering.

 To set up the test, I'll create a simple database and table: